-Refer to "Setting Passwords and Lockwords" in Chapter 6, "Finishing the Process."
+For additional information about these steps, refer to "Setting Passwords and Lockwords" in Chapter 6, "Finishing the Process."

 1. Set passwords for HP recommended accounts.

 :ALTACCT acctname;PASS=password

 AUTOINST does not require the removal of passwords.
 However, if these accounts and users do not have passwords, Hewlett-Packard recommends that you set them now.